chikap421/ml4solar/README.md

-# Solar Photovoltaic-Thermoelectric (PV-TE) Performance Prediction
+# Solar Power Forecating Across the Continents using ML

 ## Overview